shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 be useful.
 - How do we change the ranking if we try something for a while and decide it's not what we want?
 Would we need another RFC?

+# Appendix: Comparative Research
+[comparative-research]: #appendix-comparative-research

+This is how other package hosting websites handle default sorting within categories.